ammmrrr18-cloud/Programming-Foundations-Roadmap/02-Algorithms-Problem-Solving-L1/README.md

 > **"Learn How to Think Before You Learn How to Code."** 💡

-📌 This repository documents the second step of my journey.
-After building the mental model in Level 1, this stage is entirely dedicated to the most critical skill in software engineering: **Problem Solving.** ## 🗝️ About This Level (Thinking Independent of Syntax)
+📌 This repository documents the second step of my programming journey.
+After building a mental model in Level 1, this stage is entirely dedicated to the most critical skill in software engineering: **Problem Solving.**

+## 🗝️ About This Level (Thinking Independent of Syntax)
 In this level, I learned that programming is **not** about a specific language; it’s about the logic used to solve a problem.
 I focused on analyzing, breaking down, and designing solutions **before** writing a single line of code.

 ### 1️⃣ The Essence of Algorithms